ericclack/pygamezero_pacman/doc/part1.rst

 Next up...
 ----------

+In part two of this tutorial we'll get the ghosts moving.
-Adding Ghosts, etc. Move on to :ref:`part2`.
+Move on to :ref:`part2`.